rxweb/rxweb.io/docs/angular/reactive-forms/how-to/bindConfig.md

 While developing large forms, we have multiple needs to validate the FormControl.
 For that we are going to write the custom business logic a lot to manage the complex scenarios.

-The benefit of using this is don't have worry about when this validator will call, this will be called whatever properties you have used in the dynamicConfig function.
-Those thing the framework automatically take cares of it.
+The benefit of using this is that we don't have to worry about when this validator is being called.
+This will call whatever properties you have used in the dynamicConfig function.
+Those things the framework automatically takes care of.

-Here is an example for a scenerio such that there are two fields Purchase price and Resale Price and the resaleprice is validated such that Resale price must be at least 30% more than Purchase price, This can be achieved using dynamicConfig.
+Here is an example of a scenerio such that there are two fields Purchase price and Resale Price and the resaleprice is validated such that Resale price must be at least 30% more than Purchase price, This can be achieved using dynamicConfig.
 Lets see how:

 # Example